yoriiis/svg-chunk-webpack-plugin/README.md

 ## Environment

-SvgChunkWebpackPlugin was built for Node.js `>=10.13.0` and Webpack `>=5.10.3`.
+`svg-chunk-webpack-plugin` was built for Node.js `>=10.13.0` and Webpack `>=5.10.3`.

 ## Example

 The project includes a minimalist example in the `./example` directory.
-Run the `npm run build:example` command to execute the Webpack example and see SvgChunkWebpackPlugin's implementation in action.
+Run the `npm run build:example` command to execute the Webpack example and see the plugin's implementation in action.

 ## Basic usage